 A small confession

-We have a small confession to make.
-When we launched Three-brains, we’d didn’t have a brand essence.
+We’ve a small confession.
+When we launched Three-Brains, we’d didn’t have a brand essence.
 Or really a clearly defined brand identity.
 And yet, here’s us stressing how important it is.

-Well, now we do have an essence.
-It’s three words long and it’s memorable, relevant and distinctive.
-It’s going to infiltrate everything we do going forward.
+It’s 3 words long.
+And it’s memorable, relevant and distinctive.
+It’s going to be part of everything we do from now on.

 Don’t be one of those guys.
-Get your essence sorted and set yourself up to succeed.
+Get your brand essence sorted and set yourself up to succeed.

 And your brand essence is …

-So you will start to see our brand essence come out more through our intangible and tangible assets, which if you’ve read our (free! no download or email sign-up) brand identity article already are the next stages in the process.
-Watch this space.
+So you’ll see our brand essence come out through our intangible and tangible assets.
+Which if you’ve read our (free! no download or email sign-up) brand identity guide, you’ll know come next in the process.